-The data package received by the investigator contains EPIC pn and EPIC MOS calibrated event lists generated by the SSC pipeline processing.
-As the SSC pipeline is the result of years of experience tuning the individual task parameters, in general no re-processing is needed.
+The data package received by the investigator contains EPIC pn and EPIC MOS calibrated event lists generated by the SOC pipeline processing.
+As the SOC pipeline is the result of years of experience tuning the individual task parameters, in general no re-processing is needed.
 The script of the pipeline processing (SCRCLOG) is made available to the investigator to check how the pipeline processing created EPIC products.
 However, investigators may consider reprocessing their data to get full advantage from the latest developments of software and/or calibration.
 In the case of EPIC, reprocessing can be accomplished by running the default pipeline processing meta tasks emproc and epproc (also known as epicproc) or the chain tasks emchain and epchain for EPIC MOS and pn respectively.
 The chain tasks run the calibration part of the EPIC MOS and pn pipelines in their simplest form processing all ODF components without any interaction from the user and creating calibrated EPIC event lists.
 As the chain tasks are scripts, they can easily be edited, allowing to produce several additional output files (mainly for diagnostic purposes).

 The processing tasks are run by specifying the path to the ODF directory and applying the following task commands (it is assumed that cifbuild and odfingest have already been run; see § 2.3),